hpaluch/tcl5916-two-digit-display/ch341-tlc5916/README.md

 for generic HW/SW setup instructions.
 Here is project specific info only.

-# Wiring LC341 with [TLC5916 LED board][2-digit 7-segment LED with TLC5916] and Logic Analyzer
+# Wiring LC CH341A USB adapter with [TLC5916 LED board][2-digit 7-segment LED with TLC5916] and Logic Analyzer

 Wire all 3 things together using table below: